 To make matters worse, only 6% of parents of teens say they have a child who’s abused medicine.
 Yet 10% of teens admit to misusing medications.
 Still, there is more than just 1 factor contributing to the vulnerability of teens and young adults.
 Below are some possible contributors to why Gen Z is turning to drugs and alcohol.

-Zoomers are among the most depressed people in history.
-During their early years and adolescence they have faced mass shootings, political turmoil, and racial inequality.
+Gen Z are among the most depressed people in history of the United States.
+During their primitive years and adolescence they have faced mass shootings, political turmoil, and racial inequality.
 The TikTok-loving teens and young adults are stressed out and burned out, and their mental health is declining.
-Nearly 10% of American zoomers have severe major depression.
+Nearly 10% of American zoomers have been diagnosed with severe major depression.
 Within that age group, 60% did not receive any mental health treatment.
-Unfortunately, not addressing mental health conditions during adolescence extends to adulthood.
-The problems worsen and can impair the individual from living a fulfilling life.
+Unfortunately, not addressing mental health conditions during adolescence extends into adulthood.
+The symptoms can worsen; combined with unhealthy coping which can interfere with the individual having quality relationships and living a fulfilling life.

 Declining mental health exposes the age group to riskier behaviors, like substance abuse.
 According to the Centers for Disease Control and Prevention (CDC), by senior year almost 70% of teens have tried alcohol.
 Within the same age group, 2 in 10 reported taking prescription medicine without a prescription.
 Research shows that substance abuse during adolescence is an indicator of adult addiction.
 The earlier someone starts using drugs or alcohol, the more likely they are to continue taking the substance as they grow older.

 Reach out to a treatment provider for free today.